chai314/UnpossibleCathexis/content/posts/skhh.md

 <p align='right'>
   No.
 </p>
-Tommy now you see, I do enjoy our little meetings, I really do.
+Tommy, now you see, I do enjoy our little meetings, I really do.
 Cross my cheques and hope my bank rupts.
 But I tire when you give me that paucity of verbosity of a monk under oath.
 <p align='right'>
  ...
 </p>